 Down low the breeze was gusty as usual.
 Cumulus clouds were everywhere, with plenty of mid-level cloud as well.
 I'm finding this is handy for kite videos since you can see the kite's movement much easier.
 After a little experimenting with a very short line and adjusting the towing point for the conditions, I let out quite a bit more line and took some video of the diamond kite.
 As you can see from the video, the kite was still affected by turbulence and gustiness.
 It was not far above tree height, although in the video the trees are further away and so look shorter.

-On 50 meters of 20 pound line, this kite still has enough pull to take most of the sag out of the flying line, most of the time.
+On 50 meters (160 feet) of 20-pound line, this kite still has enough pull to take most of the sag out of the flying line, most of the time.

-Finally I was sure there was enough footage to glean a nice 20 second clip, so it was time to let out the remaining line from the 50 meter winder.
-The average wind strength was fairly fresh, so the climb-out was easy.
-To my surprise, the kite settled right down and hung almost motionless at about a 50 - 55 degree angle.
+Finally, I was sure there was enough footage to glean a nice 20-second clip, so it was time to let out the remaining line from the winder.
+The average wind strength was fairly fresh, so the climbout was easy.
+To my surprise, the kite settled right down and hung almost motionless at about a 50 to 55-degree angle.

 Smooth air!
-Smoother than I have ever flown an MBK kite in, so far.
-Even the characteristic wing-tip wobble of the traditional diamond kite stopped.
+It was smoother than I have ever flown an MBK kite in, so far.
+Even the characteristic wingtip wobble of the traditional diamond kite stopped.
 The long tail swayed ever so slightly.
 Even so, there was still a small amount of rising air coming through once in a while.
 One of these events caused the kite to surge straight up to maybe an 80 degree angle for a few seconds.

-Back-pedaling a bit—the previous diamond had a very limited wind range, so I determined to make another one.
-This time, the 2 bamboo skewers were selected carefully.
+Back pedaling a bit—the previous diamond had a very limited wind range, so I determined to make another one.
+This time, the two bamboo skewers were selected carefully.
 They were the thinnest, most flexible skewers from the ones remaining in the last packet we bought.
 Remember, this whole packet was heavier than the original one we bought.